Radhanath Swami: Radha Gopinath Temple

 Succeeding to Kirtanananda Swami, Radhanath Swami has been instrumental in the guidance of the Radha Gopinath Temple since 1991, which "expanded beyond anyone's wildest dreams" and is particularly renowned for its "empowered preaching and teaching".
 Also known as Sri Sri Radha Gopinath Mandir, the temple was founded in 1986 and joined ISKCON in 1994.
 The temple is situated in the elite area of Bombay – Chowpatty Beach – and enjoys great popularity.
 The congregation comprises several thousands of Bombay's elite.
-A prerequisite for those wishing to become monk and live in the temple is completion of university education and at least one year of work experience.
-The monks from the temple of Radha-Gopinath regularly conduct more than 30 cultural programs in the University of Bombay.
-Under Radhanath Swami's initiative, the temple and its congregation has been breeding ground for many successful projects.
-The temple has in-house design studio and embroidery unit, where artisans meticulously work with clockwork precision, following briefs by designers, to dress up the deities in the choicest of regal attires.
+A prerequisite for those wishing to become a monk and live in the temple is the completion of university education and at least one year of work experience.
+The monks from the temple of Radha-Gopinath regularly conduct more than 30 cultural programs at the University of Bombay.
+Under Radhanath Swami's initiative, the temple and its congregation have been breeding grounds for many successful projects.
+The temple has an in-house design studio and embroidery unit, where artisans meticulously work with clockwork precision, following briefs by designers, to dress up the deities in the choicest of regal attires.

 Devotee Care and Relations Program

 Based on the Hare Krishna ideology, Radhanath Swami designed the Devotee Care Program in Radha Gopinath Temple, which eventually led ISKCON to emphasize the need for such a program globally.
-In Radha Gopinath Temple at Mumbai, the program spans diverse aspects such as cultural education and school for children, an orphanage, youth preaching, marriage board, care for monks as well as the elderly, counselling for the householders, credit organization, hospital, farm, annual pilgrimages, drama festivals and ISKCON Food Relief Foundation.
+In Radha Gopinath Temple in Mumbai, the program spans diverse aspects such as cultural education and school for children, an orphanage, youth preaching, marriage board, care for monks as well as the elderly, counselling for the householders, credit organization, hospital, farm, annual pilgrimages, drama festivals and ISKCON Food Relief Foundation.